 I grew up in the large city of Melbourne, but a love of farms and plants lead me to the Agricultural Science degree at Melbourne University, from which I graduated in 1975.
 I was awarded a University of Melbourne Travelling Scholarship and studied for the PhD in Plant Pathology at the University of California at Davis, completed in 1980.
 My PhD supervisor was Dr David Gilchrist, Professor in Plant Pathology at UC Davis.
 Plant breeding for disease resistance and associated molecular and genetic research has dominated my career since that time, starting with a CSIRO Postdoctoral Studentship at Cornell University and then as a plant breeder for lupins at Agriculture Western Australia.
-In February 1999 I took up the position in Plant Breeding at the University of Western Australia.
-This is an industry-funded position and is 70% involved in canola breeding in the company NPZ Australia Pty Ltd, and 30% involved in teaching and research.
+In February 1999 I took up a position in Plant Breeding at the University of Western Australia where I was promoted to full Professor in 2012.
+My position is 70% funded by a project at UWA to breed canola in Australia for the company NPZ Australia Pty Ltd, and 30% funded through the UWA Institute of Agriculture as Associated Director and for undertaking research and some teaching.

 As a practicing plant breeder, I have released several commercial lupin and canola varieties.
 I have also undertaken research into genetics and physiology of resistance to various diseases in lupins and canola, and published several research papers in this field.
 I was co-author with international authors on a book chapter on lupin breeding (Cowling et al., 1998b), and published a monograph on lupin genetic resources through the International Board for Plant Genetic Resources (Cowling et al., 1998a).

-My research in canola is moving into molecular genetics and identifying genes by molecular markers and other means in wide crosses of canola with related species.
-I am investigating new methods for crop improvement based on the animal model and genomic selection, and to explore new ways to improve Brassica oilseeds through interspecific crossing, doubled haploidy, gene transformation or hybrid development.
+I have developed new methods for crop improvement based on the animal model and genomic selection, and to explore new ways to improve Brassica oilseeds through interspecific crossing, doubled haploidy, gene transformation or hybrid development.
 This involves international collaboration with our German plant breeding partners NPZ Lembke, Agriculture and Agrifood Canada’s canola molecular genetics laboratory at Saskatoon, Canada, and others.

-I am Principal Plant Breeder for NPZ Australia Pty Ltd, a small canola breeding company associated with The University of Western Australia.
+I act as Principal Plant Breeder for NPZ Australia Pty Ltd, a small canola breeding company which funds the project at The University of Western Australia.
 I am qualified as a Graduate of the Australian Institute of Company Directors.
 As a plant breeder, I have released several lupin and canola cultivars during my career, and I am enthusiastically applying new breeding approaches to canola in our company NPZA.
 I achieve great satisfaction from seeing the results of research in new and improved canola varieties on farms.

 With research colleagues, I hope to further explore the application of molecular genetics to the study of gene transfer in wide crosses in the Brassica family.
 We are already seeing great practical benefits from our previous research in this area, and hope to extend the research to new Brassica species and related species.